Mobilising for diabetes

 These Awards aim at increasing awareness about diabetes and acknowledging outstanding individuals who are dedicated to improving the lives of people with diabetes.

-AWARDEES HAVE BEEN ANNOUNCED ON 27 NOVEMBER IN LISBON, PORTUGAL!
+AWARDEES HAVE BEEN ANNOUNCED ON 3 DECEMBER IN ABU DHABI, UAE!
 And the winners are:

 You can access all past winners at the Hall of Fame